 They might be relevant for one individual, but not for everyone.
 For one team or sport, but not others.
 They might well change over time as the team or organisation evolves, or as the society in which it operates changes.

-Now it’s fine to have beliefs and ideals, and even to make them important parts of your organisational culture, strategy or plan.
+It’s fine to have beliefs and ideals, and even to make them important parts of your organisational culture, coaching strategy or plan.

 If this is so, it makes sense for the beliefs and ideals of a sporting organisation to be grounded in the experience that every human being cherishes most highly of all.